 Another reason to justify the cost is all of the extra features that are packed into the M100s.
 These headphones provide excellent flexibility with two cord inputs, passive noise canceling, an exceptional warranty, and more.

-The detachable cable can be hooked up into a port of either side of the headphones.
+The detachable cable can be hooked up into a port on either side of the headphones.
 While many other pairs also feature this, it’s nice to see and provides a lot of flexibility for those who want to move the cord out of the way.

 While the lack of Bluetooth connectivity isn’t the end of the world, it would push this pair of headphones to the next level.

-The M100scome packaged with two cords, a 1-Button SpeakEasy Mic cable and SharePlay audio cable.
+The M100s come packaged with two cords, a 1-Button SpeakEasy Mic cable, and SharePlay audio cable.

-The 1-Button SpeakEasy cable is for a single listener, completely braided with an in-line microphone and one button operation.
+The 1-Button SpeakEasy cable is for a single listener, completely braided with an in-line microphone and one-button operation.

-The SharePlay cable splits the experience, giving an extra input so you can listen to music with a friend.
+The SharePlay cable splits the experience, giving extra input so you can listen to music with a friend.

 While these two are included, V-Moda has an entire ecosystem of cables for their headphones including ones that have lav-mics attached and ones that coil.

 The over-ear design leads to natural passive noise canceling.
-While this isn’t anything close to active noise canceling headphones, the M100s do a solid job of blocking out sound.
+While this isn’t anything close to active noise-canceling headphones, the M100s do a solid job of blocking out sound.

 With the durability being so nice, V-Moda has thrown an excellent warranty behind the M100s.
 The headphones come stock with a 2-year manufacturer warranty as well as enrolment in the Immortal Life program.

 The M100 Crossfades from V-Moda are more than worthy of carrying the name.
-This pair of cans strikes an incredible balance in their line, offering enough top level features to feel pro without shooting the cost through the roof.
+This pair of cans strikes an incredible balance in their line, offering enough top-level features to feel pro without shooting the cost through the roof.